 PVS does not limit admission based on ethnicity, national origin, gender, income level, disability, and proficiency in the English language and/or athletic ability.
 The school does however limit admission to pupils within a given age group or grade level, as per classroom/building capacity.

-PVS reserves the right to not admit any pupil who has been expelled or long-term suspended from another educational institution or who is in the process of being expelled or long-term suspended.
+Any pupil who has been expelled from another educational institution or who is in the process of being expelled will not be permitted to attend PVS.